yoichi/git-restore-branch/README.md

 # Limitations

+* Branches that have never been checked out locally cannot be restored. [git-fsck](https://git-scm.com/docs/git-fsck) may help.
-It will not work properly if the previous reflog of the reflog that left the branch has been deleted.
+* It will not work properly if the previous reflog of the reflog that left the branch has been deleted.

 # License